 Sana Ullah (she/her/hers) is a Program Officer at National Geographic Society (NGS) where she works closely with the Storytelling Grants Program.
-She is one of the main members that spearhead(s) the COVID-19 Emergency Fund for Journalists and has helped 200+ journalists from around the world get funded to tell stories of their local communities.
+She is the point of contact for the COVID-19 Emergency Fund for Journalists and has helped 200+ journalists from around the world get funded to tell stories of their local communities.

 Ullah is also a professional multimedia journalist with over a decade experience in creating and producing visual content.
 Prior to NGS, she has worked with top media companies such as Discovery Communications, the Smithsonian Institution, and the Public Broadcasting Service (PBS).